ubep/epages-docs/_posts/2016/2016-09-28-rest-api-test-framework.md

 #### JSONPath ####

-REST-assured comes already with a library for JSONPath (which is basically [XPath](https://en.wikipedia.org/wiki/XPath) for JSON) namely [com.jayway.restassured:json-path](https://mvnrepository.com/artifact/com.jayway.restassured/json-path), that can be used to validate a JSON response and verify certain attributes.
+REST-assured already includes a library for JSONPath (which is basically [XPath](https://en.wikipedia.org/wiki/XPath) for JSON) namely [com.jayway.restassured:json-path](https://mvnrepository.com/artifact/com.jayway.restassured/json-path), that can be used to validate a JSON response and verify certain attributes.

 Unfortunately this library does not implement all the JSONPath expressions from [Stefan Gössner's JSONPath specification](http://goessner.net/articles/JsonPath/) - that's why we use [com.jayway.jsonpath:json-path](https://mvnrepository.com/artifact/com.jayway.jsonpath/json-path) instead.